Artificial intelligence: History

 Researchers in the 1960s and the 1970s were convinced that their methods would eventually succeed in creating a machine with general intelligence and considered this the goal of their field.
-In 1965 Herbert Simon predicted, "machines will be capable, within twenty years, of doing any work a man can do".
-In 1967 Marvin Minsky agreed, writing that "within a generation ... the problem of creating 'artificial intelligence' will substantially be solved".
+In 1965 Herbert Simon predicted, "machines will be capable, within twenty years, of doing any work a man can do".In 1967 Marvin Minsky agreed, writing that "within a generation ... the problem of creating 'artificial intelligence' will substantially be solved".
 They had, however, underestimated the difficulty of the problem.
-(Note: Russell and Norvig write: "in almost all cases, these early systems failed on more difficult problems") In 1974, both the U.S. and British governments cut off exploratory research in response to the criticism of Sir James Lighthill and ongoing pressure from the U.S. Congress to fund more productive projects.
+(Note: Russell and Norvig wrote: "in almost all cases, these early systems failed on more difficult problems".)
+In 1974, both the U.S. and British governments cut off exploratory research in response to the criticism of Sir James Lighthill and ongoing pressure from the U.S. Congress to fund more productive projects.
 Minsky and Papert's book Perceptrons was understood as proving that artificial neural networks would never be useful for solving real-world tasks, thus discrediting the approach altogether.
 The "AI winter", a period when obtaining funding for AI projects was difficult, followed.

 In the early 1980s, AI research was revived by the commercial success of expert systems, a form of AI program that simulated the knowledge and analytical skills of human experts.
 By 1985, the market for AI had reached over a billion dollars.
 At the same time, Japan's fifth generation computer project inspired the U.S. and British governments to restore funding for academic research.
 However, beginning with the collapse of the Lisp Machine market in 1987, AI once again fell into disrepute, and a second, longer-lasting winter began.

 Up to this point, most of AI's funding had gone to projects that used high-level symbols to represent mental objects like plans, goals, beliefs, and known facts.
 In the 1980s, some researchers began to doubt that this approach would be able to imitate all the processes of human cognition, especially perception, robotics, learning and pattern recognition, and began to look into "sub-symbolic" approaches.
 Rodney Brooks rejected "representation" in general and focussed directly on engineering machines that move and survive.
 (Note: Embodied approaches to AI were championed by Hans Moravec and Rodney Brooks and went by many names: Nouvelle AI.
 Developmental robotics.)
 Judea Pearl, Lotfi Zadeh, and others developed methods that handled incomplete and uncertain information by making reasonable guesses rather than precise logic.
 But the most important development was the revival of "connectionism", including neural network research, by Geoffrey Hinton and others.
-In 1990, Yann LeCun successfully showed that convolutional neural networks can recognize handwritten digits, the first of many successful applications of neural networks.
+In 1990, Yann LeCun successfully showed that convolutional neural networks can recognise handwritten digits, the first of many successful applications of neural networks.